copdips/copdips.github.io/_posts/2018/2018-05-03-setting-up-github-pages-with-custom-domain-over-https.md

+---
+layout: single
+title: "Setting Up Github Pages With Custom Domain Over HTTPS"
+excerpt: "With Github pages, we can create our blogs in our own domain over HTTPS completely free (Of course you should pay for your domain name at the Registrar)."
+permalink:
+tags:
+  - Github Pages
+published: true
+comments: true
+author_profile: true
+# header:
+#   teaserlogo:
+#   teaser: ''
+#   image: ''
+#   caption:
+gallery:
+  - image_path: ''
+    url: ''
+    title: ''
+---

 {% include toc title="Table of content" %}

 > With Github pages, we can create our blogs in our own domain over HTTPS completely free (Of course you should pay for your domain name at the Registrar).